Ask any head of support what slows their team down most, and you’ll hear some version of the same answer.

 1. eDesk

-eDesk is a helpdesk built exclusively for eCommerce, and its routing capabilities are designed around the specific data structures that online sellers work with.
-Its Message Rules engine allows you to create conditional routing rules using product title, product category, ticket type, sales channel, customer language, order value, and more.
-These conditions can be combined in a single rule, enabling assignments like “if product title contains ‘bike cassette’ AND channel is Amazon.fr, assign to Agent Juliette.”
+eDesk is a helpdesk built exclusively for eCommerce, and its routing capabilities are designed around the specific data structures online sellers actually work with.
+Its Message Rules engine lets you create conditional routing rules using product title, product category, ticket type, sales channel, customer language, order value, and more.
+These conditions can be combined in a single rule, so assignments like “if product title contains ‘bike cassette’ AND channel is Amazon.fr, assign to Agent Juliette” become trivial instead of a custom development project.

-What makes this possible is eDesk’s native integration with over 300 marketplaces, webstores, and logistics platforms.
+What makes this possible is the 300+ native marketplace integrations behind the platform.
 Because product and order data flows into every ticket automatically, routing rules can reference real catalog attributes without any manual tagging.
-This is a structural advantage that general-purpose helpdesks cannot replicate without significant configuration work.
+That’s a structural advantage general-purpose helpdesks can’t replicate without significant configuration work.

-eDesk’s AI classification categorizes incoming tickets into over 20 query types with over 95% accuracy, according to eDesk’s own product documentation.
-This classification can be layered on top of rule-based routing, so a ticket classified as “returns” about a specific product category routes to the agent best qualified to handle that exact combination.
-Round-robin assignment distributes tickets evenly within qualified teams.
+eDesk’s AI classification categorises incoming tickets into 20+ query types at 95%+ accuracy, according to its own product documentation.
+Layer that on top of rule-based routing and you get something like this: a ticket classified as “returns” about a specific product category routes to the agent best qualified to handle that exact combination.
+Round-robin assignment distributes tickets evenly within qualified teams, so your best French-speaking electronics specialist doesn’t drown while the rest of the team stays idle.

-For eCommerce teams specifically, eDesk also offers AI-powered suggested responses that pull live order data into reply templates, sentiment analysis that flags frustrated customers for priority handling, and marketplace SLA countdown timers that ensure you never miss a platform deadline.
+For eCommerce teams specifically, eDesk’s AI tools also include suggested responses that pull live order data into reply templates, sentiment analysis that flags frustrated customers for priority handling, and marketplace SLA countdown timers that make sure you never miss a platform deadline.

 Best for: eCommerce businesses selling across multiple marketplaces and channels who need product-level routing tied directly to order and catalog data.

-Pricing: 14-day free trial available.
+Pricing: 14-day free trial.
 Paid plans scale based on team size and feature requirements.

 2. Zendesk

-Zendesk is a widely adopted, cross-industry customer service platform with sophisticated routing infrastructure.
-Its intelligent triage feature uses AI to detect ticket intent, language, and customer sentiment, then applies those signals to routing rules.
+Zendesk is a widely adopted, cross-industry customer service platform with genuinely sophisticated routing infrastructure.
+Its intelligent triage uses AI to detect ticket intent, language, and customer sentiment, then applies those signals to routing rules.
 Omnichannel routing considers agent availability, capacity, and ticket priority simultaneously.
+At the top end, it’s a legitimately powerful system.

 For product-based assignment, Zendesk works through a combination of custom ticket fields, tags, and trigger-based automations.
-You can create a custom field for “product category,” build triggers that evaluate that field, and route accordingly.
-The system is powerful and highly configurable, with the ability to layer multiple conditions, create escalation paths, and enforce SLA policies.
+Create a custom field for “product category,” build triggers that evaluate the field, route accordingly.
+The system is highly configurable, with the ability to layer multiple conditions, create escalation paths, and enforce SLA policies.

-Best for: Large enterprises and cross-industry support operations with dedicated administrators who need deep customization and complex routing workflows.
+Best for: Large enterprises and cross-industry support operations with dedicated administrators who need deep customisation and complex routing workflows.

 Pricing: Starts at $19/agent/month (Support Team).
-Intelligent triage and advanced routing are available on Suite Professional ($55/agent/month) and above.
+Intelligent triage and advanced routing sit on Suite Professional ($55/agent/month) and above.

 3. Freshdesk

-Freshdesk offers a dedicated skill-based ticket assignment feature that is purpose-built for expertise-based routing.
-You define skills (such as specific product knowledge, language fluency, or technical level), assign those skills to agents, and Freshdesk routes tickets to agents whose skills match the ticket’s attributes.
-When a ticket arrives with a field matching “Language: Spanish,” for example, it routes to a Spanish-fluent agent.
+Freshdesk offers a dedicated skill-based ticket assignment feature that’s purpose-built for expertise-based routing.
+You define skills (specific product knowledge, language fluency, technical level), assign those skills to agents, and Freshdesk routes tickets to agents whose skills match ticket attributes.
+A ticket with field “Language: Spanish” routes to a Spanish-fluent agent.
+Simple, clear, works as advertised.

-Freshdesk also includes Freddy AI, which can predict ticket fields, auto-categorize tickets, suggest canned responses, and analyze customer sentiment.
+Freshdesk also includes Freddy AI, which predicts ticket fields, auto-categorises tickets, suggests canned responses, and analyses customer sentiment.
 Combined with skill-based routing, this creates a reasonably intelligent assignment system.
-Round-robin and load-balanced distribution are available alongside skill-based routing, which prevents specialist overload.
+Round-robin and load-balanced distribution live alongside skill-based routing, preventing specialist overload.

-For eCommerce sellers, Freshdesk integrates with Shopify and WooCommerce, but these integrations are not as deep as those offered by eCommerce-native platforms.
+For eCommerce sellers specifically, Freshdesk integrates with Shopify and WooCommerce.
+But those integrations aren’t as deep as eCommerce-native platforms.
 Marketplace-specific data (Amazon order IDs, eBay case details, platform-specific SLA deadlines) is limited without additional configuration.
-Freshdesk is a general-purpose helpdesk that serves industries from IT to healthcare, and its feature set reflects that broad audience.
-Skill-based routing is available on the Pro plan ($49/agent/month) and above, so teams on lower tiers will not have access.
+Freshdesk is a general-purpose helpdesk serving industries from IT to healthcare, and the feature set reflects the broad audience.

-Best for: Small to mid-sized teams across industries that want a clear skill-based routing framework at a moderate price.
+Best for: Small to mid-sized teams across industries wanting a clear skill-based routing framework at moderate pricing.

 4. Gorgias

 Gorgias is built for eCommerce, with particularly deep Shopify and BigCommerce integration.
-Support agents can view order details, issue refunds, and update shipping information directly from within a ticket.
-For Shopify-first DTC brands, this tight integration is a significant workflow advantage.
+Support agents view order details, issue refunds, and update shipping directly from within a ticket.
+For Shopify-first DTC brands, that tight integration is a real workflow advantage.

-For ticket routing, Gorgias uses a rules engine that assigns tickets to specific teams or agent groups based on tags, channels, or ticket attributes.
-You can create a team for “electronics specialists” and route tagged tickets to that group.
-The platform also offers automation through macros, auto-responses, and self-service flows that handle routine queries like order tracking and return initiation.
+For routing, Gorgias uses a rules engine that assigns tickets to specific teams or agent groups based on tags, channels, or ticket attributes.
+Create an “electronics specialists” team, route tagged tickets there.
+The platform also offers automation through macros, auto-responses, and self-service flows handling routine queries like order tracking and return initiation.

-However, Gorgias’s routing operates primarily at the team level and follows static assignment rules rather than intelligent, dynamic routing.
-It does not offer the AI-driven intent detection, sentiment-based routing, or predictive classification found in platforms like Zendesk or eDesk.
-Marketplace coverage is also narrower.
-While Shopify and BigCommerce integration is strong, support for Amazon, eBay, Walmart, and other major marketplaces is more limited.
+But Gorgias’s routing operates primarily at team level with static assignment rules rather than intelligent, dynamic routing.
+It doesn’t offer the AI-driven intent detection, sentiment-based routing, or predictive classification in platforms like Zendesk or eDesk.
+Marketplace coverage is narrower too.
+Shopify and BigCommerce integration is strong; Amazon, eBay, and Walmart are limited.

-The pricing model is another consideration.
-Gorgias charges based on ticket volume rather than per agent, which means costs can spike during peak seasons (holiday sales, product launches) regardless of team efficiency.
+The pricing model is worth flagging.
+Gorgias charges based on ticket volume rather than per agent, so costs can spike during peak seasons (holiday sales, product launches) regardless of team efficiency.
+That makes budgeting awkward when you need it to be predictable.

-Best for: Shopify-focused DTC brands that want native eCommerce context in tickets with straightforward team-based routing.
+Best for: Shopify-focused DTC brands wanting native eCommerce context in tickets with straightforward team-based routing.

-Pricing: Starts at $10/month (includes 50 billable tickets).
+Pricing: From $10/month (50 billable tickets).
 Scales with ticket volume.
 Higher tiers unlock additional automation and reporting.

 5. Zoho Desk

-Zoho Desk provides assignment rules that route tickets based on channel, category, priority, and custom fields.
-It supports round-robin distribution and integrates with the broader Zoho ecosystem (CRM, Inventory, Commerce), which can be valuable for teams already using Zoho products.
+Zoho Desk provides assignment rules routing tickets based on channel, category, priority, and custom fields.
+It supports round-robin distribution and integrates with the broader Zoho ecosystem (CRM, Inventory, Commerce), which matters if your team already lives inside Zoho products.

-For product-based routing, you would create custom fields for product categories and build assignment rules around them.
-Zoho Desk also includes Zia, its AI assistant, which can analyze ticket sentiment, suggest tags, and predict ticket fields.
-However, Zia’s routing intelligence is less mature than the AI capabilities in Zendesk, Freshdesk, or eDesk.
+For product-based routing, you’d create custom fields for product categories and build assignment rules around them.
+Zoho Desk also includes Zia, its AI assistant, which analyses ticket sentiment, suggests tags, and predicts ticket fields.
+But Zia’s routing intelligence is less mature than the AI capabilities in Zendesk, Freshdesk, or eDesk.
+It does the job; it doesn’t redefine it.

 Zoho Desk is one of the most affordable options on this list, with a free plan for up to three agents and paid plans starting at $7/agent/month.
-For small teams operating within the Zoho ecosystem, it provides solid foundational functionality.
-That said, its eCommerce integrations are limited, and it does not offer native connections to major marketplaces like Amazon or eBay.
-Teams selling across multiple channels will find the setup more manual compared to eCommerce-native tools.
+For small teams already invested in the Zoho ecosystem, it provides solid foundational functionality.
+But eCommerce integrations are limited, and it doesn’t offer native connections to major marketplaces like Amazon or eBay.
+Teams selling across multiple channels find the setup more manual compared to eCommerce-native tools.

-Best for: Small businesses already invested in the Zoho ecosystem who need an affordable helpdesk with basic routing and customization.
+Best for: Small businesses already invested in the Zoho ecosystem needing an affordable helpdesk with basic routing and customisation.

 Pricing: Free plan for up to 3 agents.
-Standard starts at $7/agent/month.
-Professional ($23/agent/month) and Enterprise ($40/agent/month) unlock more advanced automation.
+Standard from $7/agent/month.
+Professional ($23/agent/month) and Enterprise ($40/agent/month) unlock advanced automation.

 Comparison Table